Throughout history were conducted experiments involving language deprivation trying to discover the origin of language.

 He was alleged to have carried out a number of experiments on people.

 These experiments were recorded by the monk Salimbene di Adam, an Italian Franciscan friar, in his Chronicles.

-Amongst the experiments included shutting a prisoner up in a cask to see if the soul could be observed escaping though a hole in the cask when the prisoner died; feeding two prisoners, sending one out to hunt and the other to bed and then have them disemboweled to see which had digested their meal better.
+Amongst the experiments included shutting a prisoner up in a cask to see if the soul could be observed escaping through a hole in the cask when the prisoner died; feeding two prisoners, sending one out to hunt and the other to the bed, and then have them disemboweled to see which had digested their meal better.

 Frederick II carried out also a deprivation language experiment on young infants raised without human interaction in an attempt to determine if there was an innate natural language that they might demonstrate once their voices matured.